drewm27/speakerrankings/insane-size.md

 ### #5 [Sony SRS-XV900](https://www.amazon.com/Sony-Portable-Bluetooth-Karaoke-Party-Speaker-Hour-Battery-Omnidirectional-Sound/dp/B0BDTFDB1M/ref=sr_1_fkmr0_1?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=6fe34568e0316851b8b27309bdbe3fd6&camp=1789&creative=9325): $900

 - Positives: Can get slightly louder than a Partybox 310.
+Handle and wheels are convenient.
 - Negatives: Not as deep of bass and loses more bass at high volume compared to the Partybox 310 and every other speaker on this page
 - Weight: 58.6lbs / 26.6kg
 - Battery Life: 25 hours